kneron/document_center/docs/toolchain/manual_1_overview.md

 * [Hardware Performance](appendix/performance.md): common model performance table for Kneron hardwares and the supported operator list.
 * [Hardware Supported Operators](appendix/operators.md): operators supported by the hardware.
 * [How to Interpret Fixed-Point Report](appendix/interpret_report.md): manual for interpreting the fixed-point report.
+* [Kneronnxopt](appendix/kneronnxopt.md): manual for the a more flexible onnx optimizer tool.
 * [ONNX Converters](appendix/converters.md): manual for the script usage of our converter tools.
+This tool is only for ONNX opset 11/12.
 * [Quantization 1 - Introdution to Post-training Quantization](quantization/1.1_Introdution_to_Post-training_Quantization.md): introduction for the quantization.
 * [Quantization 2 - Post-training Quantization(PTQ) Flow and Steps](quantization/1.2_Flow_and_Steps.md): manual for the quantization flow and steps.
 * [Script Tools](appendix/command_line.md): manual for deprecated command line tools.
 Kept for compatibility of toolchain before v0.15.0)